Rebounding From Market Corrections and Bear Markets

 This hypothetical situation contains assumptions that are intended for illustrative purposes only and are not representative of the performance of any security.
 There is no assurance similar results can be achieved, and this information should not be relied upon as a specific recommendation to buy or sell securities.

-A “precommitment strategy” can help you keep emotions in check and stay focused on your long-term goals in times of stress.
+Still, it’s human nature for emotions to run high when financial stresses hit.
+A “precommitment strategy” can help you stay focused on your long-term goals.
 Making dollar-cost averaging1 a part of your precommitment strategy can help keep you invested during tough market conditions.
 It involves automatically investing the same dollar amount at regular intervals.

 When the market goes down, your money buys more investments at cheaper prices.
 When the market goes up, you buy a lower number of investments at higher prices.
 Over time, dollar-cost averaging may lower the average cost of your investment.